tytydraco/yessleep/out/Does_anyone_else_read_way_too_many_reviews_before_buying_something_or_is_it_just_me.md

-Like the title states, anytime I buy something, I ALWAYS read the reviews first.
+Like the title states, anytime I buy something, I ALWAYS read the reviews beforehand.
 It's the only way to know if it's any good.

 But as the enshittification of the internet progresses, these reviews are becoming less and less helpful.
 I mean, how honest are they going to be for a product named, "RIIA Bio-Collagen Real Deep Mask, Hydrogel Overnight Mask, Korean Skincare, Stocking Stuffers for Girlfriend and Wife"?
 Like, 0%.
 They're all botted to hell.